frankRose1/work-log-database/readme.md

 ## App Features

+- to start the app, in the command line run ```pipenv
 - Menu loop will prompt users for actions adding tasks, various search methods, and an option to quit the program
 - New tasks can be created and added to the database
 - Tasks can be searched by date, employee name, time_spent, or term in notes/title